m1guer/TCC3i3/README.md

 1. Go to Skectch
    * Library
       - Manage Library
-         - Search for "PubSubClient" then Install
+         - Search for "PubSubClient" then click Install
 <br>

 # Installing the REACT Project